ThelianTech-Studios/CalradiaForge/docs/refactor/refactor_master_plan.md

 - Owner-approved next beta version number.
 - Which UI page `.xaml` files should be considered for rename later.
 - Whether the UI page rename review should happen during Phase 1 cleanup or immediately before Phase 7 MVVM extraction.
-- Whether Workshop scanning should check all Steam libraries by default or prefer the Bannerlord install library first.
+- Steam Workshop candidate precedence was resolved on 2026-07-15: preserve a valid configured path during normal detection, then prefer the Bannerlord install library, then choose one deterministic alternate candidate with valid `appworkshop_261550.acf` evidence preferred.
-- Whether a manual Workshop path override should be exposed or preserved in Settings.
+- Manual Workshop path behavior was resolved on 2026-07-15: keep the existing Settings selector, preserve a valid value during normal detection, and recompute it during explicit re-detection.
 - Whether the documentation alignment report should be moved into `docs/reviews/` in a separate documentation-rebuild task.
 - Whether the full numbered documentation structure from the alignment report should be created before, during, or after the active refactor phases.
 - Benchmark framework, project path, target framework, package approvals, and raw-result storage path.